ibrahemaskar11/edge_e-commerce/README.md

 - Node.js/Express for back-end development

-- json web tokens for authentication
+- JSON web tokens for authentication

 - React for building the front-end